cameron-simpson/css/doc/pypa-the-missing-outline.md

   this install step may involve a build/compile step which, if needed, must be described by the package metadata

-These 2 steps are typically performed by a tool like `pip` [https://pip.pypa.io/en/stable/].
+These 2 steps are typically performed by a tool like [pip](https://pip.pypa.io/en/stable/).

 These steps are described in more detail below.